Association for Bridge Construction & Design (ABCD)

 American Council of Engineering Companies (ACEC) of Pennsylvania

-ms consultants first became involved with the bridge in 1988, when the firm was selected by the ACDPW to perform an in-depth inspection of the bridge, prepare a detailed report indicating the condition of the structure and develop a method of widening the four lanes.
+ms consultants initially started work with the Homestead Grays Bridge in 1988.
+At that time, the Allegheny County Department of Public Works (ACDPW) hired ms to perform an in-depth inspection of the bridge, prepare a detailed report indicating the condition of the structure, and develop a method of widening the four lanes.

 All construction work was performed while maintaining two lanes of traffic on the bridge at all times.